nitins2408/PowerApps/Horizontal Bar Chart/Readme.md

 4. Two subtitle componenet to be adjusted for Name and value accordingly & hide other components your Horizontal Gallery is ready.

 ## PreRequiste
 You Should know how to Import .msapp file as a Custom Component to Powerapps.
-There are lot of informaation availble on internet, you may refer below blog
+There is lot of information availble on internet, you may refer below blog

 [Import .msapp file as Custom Component to Powerapps](http://infofunvilla.com/import-msapp-canvas-custom-component-to-microsoft-powerapps/363/)